-During a backup, the --incremental option also requires the use of either the --incremental-base option or the --start-lsn option.
+--incremental also requires the use of either --incremental-base or --start-lsn.
 Only InnoDB tables are backed up incrementally.
-By default, all non-InnoDB files are included into the incremental backup and in their fullness.
-To exclude non-InnoDB data in an incremental backup, use the --only-innodb option.
+By default, all files are included in the incremental backup in their entirety.
+To exclude data that is not specific to InnoDB in an incremental backup, use --only-innodb.